Diseases & Conditions : Non-Traumatic Emergencies

 Dizziness or fainting

-Specific treatment for stings will be determined by your physician.
-Large, local reactions usually do not lead to generalized reactions.
-However, they can be life threatening if the sting occurs in the mouth, nose, or throat area.
-This is due to swelling that can close off the airway.
+Large, local reactions do not usually lead to more serious generalized reactions.
+However, they can be life-threatening if the sting happens in the mouth, nose, or throat area.
+Swelling in these areas can cause breathing difficulties.

 Treatment for local skin reactions may include the following:

-Remove the stinger by gently scraping across the site with a blunt-edged object, such as a credit card or dull knife.
+Remove the stinger by gently scraping across the site with a blunt-edged object, such as a credit card, a dull knife, or a fingernail.
 Do not try to pull it out, as this may release more venom.

 Wash the area well with soap and water.

-Apply a cold or ice pack wrapped in a cloth to help reduce swelling and pain (10 minutes on and 10 minutes off for 30 to 60 minutes).
+Apply a cold or ice pack wrapped in a thin cloth to help reduce swelling and pain (10 minutes on and 10 minutes off for a total of 30 to 60 minutes).

-If the sting occurs on an arm or leg, elevate the limb to help reduce swelling.
+If the sting happens on an arm or leg, keep the arm or leg raised to help reduce swelling.

-To help reduce the itching, consider the following:
+To help reduce the pain and itching, consider the following: